9 Jun 2023

 In the below example, the advocate gets 10% of the value of the purchase added to their Loyalty Wallet, but you can configure any kind of reward that works for your brand.

 You can see the full documentation on how to set up referral programs in our Help Center.

 The first person to use coupon marketing was Atlanta businessman Asa Candler, the founder of the Coca Cola company.
 His hand-written coupons offered a free Coke to anyone who redeemed one, with the full five cent cost per bottle discounted.
 Time magazine reports that between 1894 and 1913, an estimated one-in-nine Americans had received a free Coca-Cola, for a total of 8,500,000 free drinks.

-Lazada are similarly groundbreaking in their approach to coupon marketing, with a number of interesting tweaks to add urgency, drive interest and get customers to return.
+Lazada is similarly groundbreaking in its approach to coupon marketing, with a number of interesting tweaks to add urgency, drive interest and get customers to return.
 They have a number of landing pages where users can find all the latest coupon offers.